Blueberry Cinnamon Rolls

 Whichever method you use to make the dough, just be sure to knead or mix the dough until it gets an elastic texture and pulls away from the bowl or counter.

-Once you get to this point, stop, and let the dough rest for about 10-20 minutes.
+Once you get to this point, stop and let the dough rest for about 10-20 minutes.

-This little break allows the gluten to relax bit and makes the dough easier to roll out.
+This little break allows the gluten to relax a bit and makes the dough easier to roll out.

 Topping these Blueberry Cinnamon Rolls